LIS5411 - Introduction to Information Policy

 Welcome to the Course!

-The course will be administered through Zoom, link forthcoming.
-There will be groupwork during most classtimes; to facilitate this I'll be using a trick that has served me well, essentially what you will do is prepend your team number before your name in Zoom so I am able to "move" you quickly and easily.
-We will *not* be doing groupwork on the first day of class, so do not worry about this just yet.
+(To facilitate this I'll be using a trick that has served me well, essentially what you will do is prepend your team number before your name in Zoom so I am able to "move" you quickly and easily.
+We will *not* be doing groupwork on the first day of class, so do not worry about this just yet.)

 Note: I'm also a big fan of Discord.
 It is in no way required, but I will make my semi-private (non-profit) Discord server available to you all, with a channel dedicated to this class.
 You may use this for class-wide discussions, as well as a meeting point if you'd like to use Discord instead of the Zoom rooms.